shardeum/shardeum/local-environment-setup.md

 ## Node.js and NVM

-Shardeum requires Node.js version 18.19.1 and npm version 10.2.4.
+Shardeum requires Node.js version 18.19.1 and npm version 10.2.4 or higher.
 We recommend using Node Version Manager (NVM) to manage multiple Node.js versions.

 1. Install NVM: